 Summer weather at Mount Rainier can be unpredictable and all over the place.
 The park is known for fog that can sometimes stay around and hide mountain views all day.
 Or it can start off cool in the morning but become too hot for hiking by late morning, which we did experience before.
 Be ready with both warm and cool weather clothing as it can get quite cool in the evenings.
 I was happy to have brought a puffer jacket for evening walks.
 It’s best to be flexible with alternate plans in case of unexpected weather.

 It really is a paradise at Mount Rainier in the summer, but apparently the mosquitoes love this place too!
-The key is to apply mosquito repellent OFTEN.
+The key is to apply mosquito repellent OFTEN – at least every two hours.
 (I recently started using Repel insect repellent made with lemon eucalyptus oil and it’s been effective for me!)
-I recommend that you reapply every time you go near a body of water, such as Reflection Lakes or Tipsoo Lake.
+I recommend that you reapply every time you go near a body of water, such as Reflection Lakes or Tipsoo Lake, regardless of when you last applied it.
 Even with repellent though, you won’t be able to keep them all away, so make sure to bring lots of anti-itch cream!
-Wearing long-sleeved tops or jackets and long pants will also help.
+Wearing long-sleeved tops or jackets and long pants will also help, especially the wind-resistant type.

-This slip-over mesh screen for rear seat windows is also so useful if you want to leave your window open for air but don’t want to let the mosquitoes in.
+Having a slip-over mesh screen for your rear car seat windows is also useful if you want to leave your window open for air but don’t want to let the mosquitoes in.
+It’s also great for blocking the heat during hot days.
+I recently used one for another road trip through the Pacific Northwest and loved it SO much for blocking the hot sun in the back seat!

 7. A plug-in electric cooler is great for road trips.
 We use a plug-in electric cooler for all of our summer road trips to keep food and drinks cold so that we don’t have to stop and look for food in between destinations.